 To set up a tag for tracking data from forms, follow these steps:

 - Navigate to Tags.

 - Optionally, click Include only specific fields and define the fields that you want to track.
-By default, the tag tracks all fields.
+The tag tracks all fields by default.

 - Optionally, toggle Use form labels as attribute names.

-- In Tag triggers, click + Existing trigger.
+- In Tag triggers, click Choose existing trigger.

-Once the tag is published, the tag will start collecting data from forms and send it to Audience Manager.
+After publishing the tag, Piwik PRO will start collecting data from forms and send it to Audience Manager.